skyrmionz/agentforceChatLwc/README.md

 3. Configuring component properties in Experience Builder

 ## Looking Forward
-- Planning on adding multi-modal image text extraction capabilities to Agent next
+- Planning on adding multi-modal image text extraction capabilities with Gemini API
-- Going to make this a deployable LWC
-- Planning on adding more customization to LWC (choosing color, sizing)
+- Planning on adding more customization to LWC (choosing color, sizing, etc.)